apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  ```

-The ARBAC checks include the following:
+The ARBAC checks when enabled, include the following:

-1. All service invocations map to DelAccessMgr.checkAccess calls using an ADMIN perm that corresponding with the service/API being called, e.g. objectName **org.apache.directory.fortress.core.impl.AdminMgrImpl**, operation name: **addUser**.
+1. All service invocations perform an ADMIN permission check automatically corresponding with the exact service/API being called.
+ For example, the permission with an objectName: **org.apache.directory.fortress.core.impl.AdminMgrImpl** and operation name: **addUser** is automatically checked
- This ADMIN perm will be executed automatically during the call to the **userAdd** service (if ARBAC checking is enabled)
+ during the call to the **userAdd** service.
- This means at least one ADMIN role activates that has been granted the required permission.
+ This means at least one ADMIN role must be activated for the user calling the service that has been granted the required permission.
+ The entire list of permissions can be found here: [FortressRestServerPolicy](./src/main/resources/FortressRestServerPolicy.xml) along with a sample policy that can be used for testing.

+2. Some services (listed below) perform an ARBAC role range check on the target RBAC role.
-2. The Apache Fortress REST **roleAsgn**, **roleDeasgn**, **roleGrant** and **roleRevoke** services map to the **assignUser**, **deassignUser**, **grantPermission**, **revokePermission** Apache Fortress Core AdminMgr APIs respectively.
+ The Apache Fortress REST **roleAsgn**, **roleDeasgn**, **roleGrant** and **roleRevoke** services map to the **assignUser**, **deassignUser**, **grantPermission**, **revokePermission** Apache Fortress Core AdminMgr APIs respectively.
- During service dispatch to the APIs, the runtime will enforce ADMIN authority over the particular RBAC role that is being targeted in the HTTP request.
+ During service dispatch of these APIs, the runtime will enforce ADMIN authority over the particular RBAC role that is being targeted in the HTTP request.
- These checks are based on a range of roles (hierarchically), for which the target role must fall inside.
+ These checks are based on a (hierarchical) range of roles, for which the target role must fall inside.
  For example, the following top-down contains a sample RBAC role hierarchy for a fictional software development organization:

  ```